egalli64/clj-intro/src/living/README.md

         e7. deftype

 ### Chapter 5 - How to Use Clojure Projects and Libraries
-    e1.
-Creating Our Project with deps.edn [I'm not using Leiningen]
+    e1. creating a project with deps.edn [I'm not using Leiningen] e2. creating a test: deftest, testing